A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Overview of the Technical Approach

+This section presents the techniques necessary for a quantum implementation of the DFT-based integration algorithm described above.
+Particular attention is given to 1) the application of the $\cos(\omega_k\Delta x)$ terms of the QFTI modified wavenumber, and 2) the derivation of a unitary block encoding of the partial summation matrix, $\Sigma$, included in Eq.~\eqref{eq: LowerTri_mat}.

-A direct comparison of Eq.~\eqref{eq: Discrete_FiOmegaF} and Eq.~\eqref{eq: DiffArea} reveals that the differential and integral modified wavenumber formulations differ only by a constant multiplier, and by the presence of a phase term.
-This observation allows using a nearly identical wavenumber rotation circuit to scale each term with the appropriate modified wavenumber.
-Referring to the definition of the $Rx$ gate in Eq.~\eqref{eq: Rx_defn}, scaling by the term $\cos(\frac{2\pi k}{N})$ can be accomplished by modifying the QFTD circuit to initialize the ancilla qubit in the $\ket{1}_a$ state.
-Then, upon measuring the final output, observations with the ancilla qubit in the state $\ket{1}_a$ have received the proper phase, while observations in the $\ket{0}_a$ should be discarded.
+A direct comparison of Eq.~\eqref{eq: Discrete_FiOmegaF} and Eq.~\eqref{eq: DiffArea} reveals that the differential and integral modified wavenumber formulations differ only by a constant multiplier and by the presence of a phase term.
+This observation allows using an identical wavenumber rotation circuit to scale each term with the appropriate modified wavenumber.
+Referring to the definition of the $R_x$ gate in Eq.~\eqref{eq: Rx_defn}, scaling by the term $\cos(\frac{2\pi k}{N})$ is accomplished when the series of ancilla rotations result in an ancilla state of $\ket{0}_a$.
+Then, upon measuring the final output, observations with the ancilla qubit in the state $\ket{0}_a$ have received the proper phase, while observations in the $\ket{1}_a$ should be discarded.

-Unlike the QFTD algorithms, the QFTI algorithm's application of the QFT, the wavenumber rotation, and the inverse-QFT only encodes a vector of the differential areas of the function $f$.
-In the continuous case, an integral with a fixed lower bound and an upper bound located arbitrarily within the problem domain is given by:
+Unlike the QFTD algorithm, the QFTI algorithm's application of the QFT, the wavenumber rotation, and the inverse-QFT only encodes a vector of the differential areas of the function $f$.
+Shown in Eq.~\eqref{eq: LowerTri_mat}, the integral approximation is accomplished by applying the unit lower left matrix, $\Sigma$, to the quantum statevector containing differential area estimates.
+To incorporate this matrix product operation, we seek to encode the matrix $\Sigma$ within a larger unitary matrix which may be initialized in a quantum circuit as an arbitrary unitary gate.

-where $F(x)$ is the functional form of the integral of $f(x)$, $F(x_0)$ is the constant of integration obtained by evaluating $F(x)$ at $x_0$, and $I(x)$ is introduced to denote the difference $F(x)-F(x_0)$.
-Evaluating Eq.~\eqref{eq: ContinuousIntegral} for a particular value of $x$ yields the area under $f$ between $x$ and $x_0$.
-Therefore, to discretely approximate the result of Eq.~\eqref{eq: ContinuousIntegral} at an arbitrary $x_j$ in the problem domain, a partial summation is performed from $x_0$ to $x_j$:

-Using a unit lower triangular matrix denoted by $\Sigma$, a single matrix product operation may be applied to evaluate $I(x_j)$, abbreviated $I_j$, for all domain values:

-Assuming that the lower triangular matrix may be encoded as a unitary gate, the above equation may be implemented within the QFTI circuit.
-We begin by constructing a Hermitian matrix $H$ as follows:
+To construct the unitary matrix that applies $\Sigma$ to the quantum statevector, we construct a Hermitian matrix, $H$, as follows:

 where the symbol $\dagger$ denotes the complex conjugate transpose operation.
-Following the procedure for block encoding of a matrix product operator \cite{nibbi_block_2024}, it is possible to transform the hermitian matrix $H$ into a unitary matrix $U_H$ having the form:
+Following the procedure for block encoding of a matrix product operator \cite{nibbi_block_2024}, it is possible to embed the hermitian matrix $H$ into a unitary matrix $U_H$ having the form: